 eLearning in the workplace is taking the world by storm.
 98% of all companies are planning to use eLearning by 2020, according to an article in Small Business Trends.
 They report that corporations have increased their use of eLearning by a whopping 900% in the last 16 years.
 During these unprecedented times, I believe that this statistic could be exponentially higher than predicted.

 Learning and training in the midst of this pandemic has transformed to take a blended learning approach. eLearning uses electronic technologies to educate members of a team, collectively or individually, outside the traditional classroom.
-It leverages tools such as Zoom and BlueJeans to facilitate trainings and communication across continents, and in this respect are both remarkable to connecting remote and diverse employees worldwide.
+It leverages tools such as Zoom and BlueJeans to facilitate trainings and communication across continents.
+In this respect are both remarkable to connecting remote and diverse employees worldwide.

 The ability to re-watch trainings allows veteran employees an opportunity to refresh their skillset and identify undesirable habits they may have picked up along the way.
 Harvard research reveals that taking these short, regular tests halved student distraction, and increased their overall retention of the content.
 Individuals are able to sharpen their saw and boost productivity, making themselves better in their role, as the content delivery is consistent and repeated if needed.
 I believe it has kept the participants’ needs at the forefront, especially during the pandemic.

 Online training has the capability to boost employees’ productivity.
 When individuals are better trained and have the knowledge they need about their services or products, they will be more efficient.
-According to Forbes, “every dollar invested in online training results in a US$30 increase in productivity.
-Companies that use eLearning technology achieve an 18% boost in employee engagement.”
+According to Forbes, every dollar invested in online training results in a US$30 increase in productivity.
+Companies that use eLearning technology achieve an 18% boost in employee engagement.
 When employees are not engaged, they will not learn as they should.
 More and more, employees want access to a more modern learning experience that utilises videos, articles, podcasts and other forms of digital content.
-Most of these individuals are on-the-go, and need to have the ability to take the courses however and whenever they can.
+Most of these individuals are on-the-go.
+They need the ability to take the courses however and whenever they can.
 A classroom training cannot provide this flexibility during these challenging times.

 Furthermore, eLearning can help to reduce employee turnover.
 According to Forbes, 40% of employees who receive poor job training leave their positions within the first year.
 When companies invest in online or offline training for employees, they are more likely to stay as they are able to further their professional skills and goals in their existing role, and feel valued.